francinehahn/aws-ecommerce-api/README.md

-<h1 align="center">E-commerce API REST: AWS CDK TypeScript project</h1>
+<h1 align="center">E-commerce API REST: AWS CDK TypeScript Project</h1>

 ## ℹ️About
-This project is an API REST and an API WebSocket that simulates the back-end of an ecommerce.
+This project is composed of an API REST and an API WebSocket that simulates the back-end of an ecommerce.

 ## 📷 Architecture of the project:
 ![api-architecture](./api-architecture.png)